Traap/dotfiles/README.md

 Setup has various scripts I use to personalize a setup.
 These scripts are designed to run once, or as trouble shooting aids.

+## TODO: Update this readme.
+It is very stale.
 Traap
 2025-04-27